gwalkey/Extended-Event-Session-File-Loader/README.md

 2) A Stream Reader - found here

 # Usage
-I typically run the XEL File Reader to load Failed Logins into a SQL Table fronted by a Power BI Dashboard to see where my Bad logins are coming from
+I typically run the XEL File Reader to load Failed Logins into a SQL Table fronted by a Power BI Dashboard to see where my Bad logins are coming from<br>
 I typically run the Stream Reader against an XE session that tracks Deadlocks, but you can watch any XE Session

 Sample: